Simon Willison’s Weblog

 Stamina: tutorial (via) Stamina is Hynek’s new Python library that implements an opinionated wrapper on top of Tenacity, providing a decorator for easily implementing exponential backoff retries.
 This tutorial includes a concise, clear explanation as to why this is such an important concept in building distributed systems.

-# 4th July 2023, 8:13 pm / software-architecture, python, hynek-schlawack
+# 4th July 2023, 8:13 pm / python, software-architecture, hynek-schlawack

 Large teams spend more time dealing with coordination and are more likely to reach for architecture and abstractions that they hope will reduce coordination costs, aka if I architect this well enough I don’t have to speak to my colleagues.
 Microservices, event buses, and schema free databases are all examples of attempts to architect our way around coordination.
 A decade in we’ve learned that these patterns raise the cost of reasoning about a system, during onboarding, during design, and during incidents and outages.